Short-Term Drug Rehabilitation Services in Canada

 The only major difference between long-term and short-term inpatient drug treatment is obviously the length of time.
 The average short-term residential drug treatment center in Canada will provide treatment for one month or less, unless the patient is signing up for or requesting longer rehabilitation.
 The most common form of short-term drug rehab within Canada is the 28-day program, and the effectiveness of this treatment is primarily determined by the addict and how willing he or she is to change.
 Parents searching for help in the province they live in may find it difficult sometimes to find the right kind of treatment based on what the needs are of the addict.
 It is very possible to receive help quickly in most of the provinces within the country, which is affordable and effective, but it can be strenuous at times.
 Currently, the drug crisis throughout the country is the problems with opiates, more specifically Fentanyl, and because of how dangerous the drug is, help came too late for some addicts.
 There are compassionate people working at each short-term inpatient center who will guide a family or an addict in the right direction, but there are certain steps a parent can take to make the search easier.

 In order to find the proper short-term inpatient treatment program, a parent should have all or if not as many of the details about their loved one's addiction.
 Each short-term program does essentially provide something different and wait times do fluctuate depending on the facility.
-For example, for many government-funded programs that offer short-term care, for most people below the age of 19, the access to these centers may depend on where they live within the province they are searching in, and whether the young adult is caught up in the criminal-justice system or is an Aboriginal.
+For example, for many government-funded programs that offer short-term care, for most people below the age of 19, the access to these centers may depend on where they live within the province they are searching in, and whether the young adult is caught up in the criminal justice system or is an Aboriginal.
 Because wait times for short-term inpatient programs in Canada can fluctuate so much, timing is everything, and this is why when an addict gives any indication, they need help the family should start their search.
 The reality is; depending upon the program, the admission can happen the same day or an addict can end up waiting for weeks, and this has always been one of the biggest problem's short-term drug treatment programs within each province in Canada face.

 Methods of treatment will be different at each short-term inpatient center, and whether the person is an adult or under the age of 18, the approach will tend to be distinctive to what they are dealing with.
-The range of services for many short-term inpatient programs within each province will include evidence based medical care, faith-based treatment, twelve-step models, cognitive-behavioral therapy, and maintenance drug therapy.
+The range of services for many short-term inpatient programs within each province will include evidence-based medical care, faith-based treatment, twelve-step models, cognitive-behavioral therapy, and maintenance drug therapy.
 Each addict responds to treatment differently, unfortunately; opiate addiction can be the toughest to beat because so many opiate addicts are taking maintenance drugs to treat his or her addiction.
 Many facilities have limited beds for people taking drugs such as Suboxone or methadone because of the extra levels of care needed, but the options are there for opiate addicts who wish to remain on maintenance drug treatment and receive further short-term inpatient rehabilitation.

 Short-term drug rehabs are very numerous in Canada.
-By short-term, it is meant in drug rehab treatment of duration of 30 days or less.
+By short-term, it is meant in drug rehab treatment of the duration of 30 days or less.
 There are many types of short term drug rehabs.
 One can find residential short term rehabs and also outpatient short term rehabs.
-One can as well find some private or government funded; there are a lot of options when it comes to short term rehab treatments in Canada.
+One can as well find some private or government-funded; there are a lot of options when it comes to short term rehab treatments in Canada.

 Short term rehabilitation programs are often best for people that need more flexibility in terms of one’s schedule.
-There are a lot of people that cannot necessarily afford to go to a 90-day treatment.
+There are a lot of people that cannot necessarily afford to go to 90-day treatment.
 A lot of the short term rehabs available in Canada are 28 days of length.
 These are usually based on the 12 steps program that was invented for Alcoholics Anonymous.
-However, these short term rehabs are often a one size fits all sort of a treatment.
+However, these short term rehabs are often a one size fits all sort of treatment.
 This means that it will not always work for everybody, as it doesn’t necessarily adapt to everybody’s needs.

 Many people also argue that 30 days is not enough for one truly to handle his or her addiction.
-However, there are some short term rehabs that actually offer alternative treatment.
+However, there are some short term rehabs that actually offer an alternative treatment.
 They will usually customize the program for each patient who comes in.
 This way, it is certain that they will address what they feel they need to address, depending on the length of their addiction and the problems they have in their lives.